szczyglis-dev/py-gpt/README.md

 - Crontab / Task scheduler included.
 - Built-in **Python/OS** tool with real-time Python / IPython execution.
 - Manages files and attachments with options to upload, download, and organize.
+- Supports inline `@` mentions for current attachments and files/directories from the active workdir.
-- Context history with the capability to revert to previous contexts (long-term memory).
+- Context history with the capability to revert to previous contexts (long-term memory), plus optional **experimental** advanced context handling for very long conversations.
+- Supports project-specific `AGENTS.md` rules for the main agent in Chat with Agents.
 - Allows you to easily manage prompts with handy editable presets.
 - Provides an intuitive operation and interface.
 - Includes a notepad.